The Navigation component provides a Kotlin-based domain-specific language, or

 Navigation graph destination

-lambda to further configure the graph.
-Valid elements for the lambda include
+configure the graph.
+Valid elements include other destinations, custom argument

 }